 If you're on the lookout for a healthy and impressive dish that can easily be transported to brunch at a friend's place, this is your lucky day.
 This veggie egg bake recipe from registered dietitian McKel Kooienga of Nutrition Stripped is dense in protein and other healthy nutrients.
 The recipe also makes enough that it can easily be shared.
 One egg contains around six or seven grams of protein, so you can be sure you're getting a healthy share of protein when you dig into this meal.

 “Dairy is a great source of protein,” Avena says.
 “Wünder Creamery makes quark, a European-style cultured dairy, that is comparable to a Greek or Icelandic style yogurt, but higher in protein and very low in sugar.”
 One serving of quark contains around 15 grams of protein.
-Avena points out that quark also contains probiotics to help with digestive health.
+Avena says that quark also contains probiotics to help with digestive health.

 Granola is a simple way to add an extra dose of protein to your yogurt or smoothie bowl at breakfast, but sometimes you're just not in the mood to turn your oven on.
 Enter raw-nola, from registered dietitian McKel Kooienga of Nutrition Stripped, which contains heaps of plant-based protein from healthy nuts and seeds like pumpkin seeds, almonds, hemp seeds, and nut butters.
 No baking required for this one, just some time in the food processor, making it ideal for the steamy summer months.